readium/annotations/Selectors.md

 There is a trend in Web browsers to highlight text using a url-compliant and short fragment identifier.

-Warning: mapping a text fragment to a DOM Range is still uneasy, bacause of a lack of standard API in web browsers.

 A TextFragmenSelector contains a shortened version of the annotated text segment and optional indication of the preceding and following fragments.

-TextFragmenSelector could be defined as a FragmentSelector conforming to the W3C Draft Community Group report named [URL Fragment Text Directives](https://wicg.github.io/scroll-to-text-fragment/).
-We prefer defining a dedicated Selector for the purpose, which simplifies the writing and processing of the structure.
+The syntax is a simplified version of the syntaxt defined in the W3C Draft Community Group report named [URL Fragment Text Directives](https://wicg.github.io/scroll-to-text-fragment/).
+Percent-encoding is not necessary in our implementation.

+Warning: mapping a text fragment to a DOM Range is still challenging, because of a lack of standard API in web browsers.

 Sample: A text segment represented as a TextFragmentSelector.